 - 1931-11-17 Charles Lindbergh inaugurates Pan Am service from Cuba to South America in the Sikorsky flying boat "American Clipper"

-- 1932-05-12 Body of kidnapped son of Charles Lindbergh is found in Hopewell, NJ
+- 1932-05-12 Body of kidnapped son of Charles Lindbergh is found in Hopewell, New Jersey

 - 1934-10-08 Bruno Hauptmann is indicted for murder of Charles Lindbergh's son